 Accor have many branded hotel chains each one targeted at a specific market, from ultra low cost budget hotels of F1 Hotels to the most luxurious 5 star hotels, their flagship luxury brand being Sofitel.

 Whatever your budget, the Accor hotel is often the benchmark proposition to beat.
 There are over 200 Accor hotels in Paris for all budgets.

-Ibis Budget - Economy Brand - Ibis Budget in Paris - Full Details
+Ibis Budget - economy brand: Ibis Budget in Paris details

 Similar locations to Hotel F1 around the inner ring road.
 Larger rooms with many hotels accommodating small families.
 En-suite bathrooms.